-AICL has a Capital Management Policy and a Medium-Term Capital Management Plan.
-These require management to maintain sufficient own funds such that a specified margin above the SCR ratio is always maintained.
+AICL has a Board-approved Capital Management Policy and a Medium-Term Capital Management Plan.
+These require management to maintain sufficient own funds such that a specified SCR ratio is maintained unless the Board are willing to tolerate a temporary fall below that ratio.
 The projections are reviewed regularly as part of the Own Risk and Solvency Assessment (ORSA) process and ensure that appropriate funds are available for the duration of the planning period.

 Over the planning period, the SCR movements will reflect plan volumes, premium and profit, together with the impact of these through to claims provisions, investments and counterparty receivables.
-To maintain the margin above the SCR at an appropriate level, surplus own funds are distributed to the shareholder via dividend payments.
+To maintain the margin above the SCR at an appropriate level, surplus own funds can be distributed to the shareholder via dividend payments provided certain conditions are met, including approval of the distribution by the Board.